 - 15.1.
 Counters - 15.1.1.
 During the game, certain counters may be placed on or removed from cards. - 15.1.2.
 Different types of counters have different names. - 15.1.2.1.
 Names are written in the form "[qualifier] counter." - 15.1.2.2.
 Counters with the same name are considered identical, regardless of how or why they were placed. - 15.1.3.
-To put a counter on a card, place a clearly identifiable item on top of that card. - 15.1.4.
-To remove a counter from a card, take the specified counter off that card.
+To put a counter on a card, place a clearly identifiable item on top of that card.

-15.2.
-Perpetual Cycles

-- 15.2.1.
+- 15.1.4.
+To remove a counter from a card, take the specified counter off that card. - 15.2.
+Perpetual Cycles - 15.2.1.
 When executing a process, it may be possible for a sequence of actions to be repeated an infinite number of times.
 This is called a "perpetual cycle," and is handled as follows: - 15.2.1.1.
 When a perpetual cycle occurs, the active player declares the sequence of actions they wish to perform and then specifies the number of times they wish to perform that sequence.

-Next, the non-active player can either allow the proposed sequence to be performed the specified number of times, or they can choose to perform an action that causes the sequence to break before the specified number of

-- repetitions is reached.
-Finally, the active player performs the actions according to the decision of the non-active player. - 15.2.1.2.
+Next, the non-active player can either allow the proposed sequence to be performed the specified number of times, or have it performed a lesser number of times by declaring that an action or actions not included in the sequence will be executed at a specific point in the perpetual cycle.
+The active player then performs the actions according to the decision of the non-active player. - 15.2.1.2.
 If the active player performs an action that results in the game state remaining completely identical to before the action was performed, the active player may not perform that action again. - 15.2.1.3.
 If neither player is able to stop the perpetual cycle, the game ends in a draw.

-Appendix: Token List
+Appendix A: Token List

-• Follower / Token
+• Follower Tokens

-Card Name Card Type Trait Cost ATK DEF Card Text Fairy Wisp Follower / Token Pixie 0 1 1 Fairy Follower / Token Pixie 1 1 1 Otohime's Bodyguard Follower / Token Officer 1 1 2 Ward.
+Card Name Card Type Trait Cost Atk Def Card Text Fairy Wisp Follower / Token Pixie 0 1 1 Fairy Follower / Token Pixie 1 1 1 Otohime's Bodyguard Follower / Token Officer 1 1 2 Ward.
 Knight Follower / Token Officer 1 1 1 Viking Follower / Token Thief 3 3 2 Storm.
 Steelclad Knight Follower / Token Officer 2 2 2 Strikeform Golem Follower / Token Golem 2 3 2 Rush.
 Guardform Golem Follower / Token Golem 2 2 3 Ward.
 Dragon Follower / Token Wyrmkin 4 5 5 Ghost Follower / Token Departed 1 1 1 Storm.
 At the start of your end phase, banish this card.
 Forest Bat Follower / Token Vampire 1 1 1 Holy Falcon Follower / Token Avian 3 2 2 Storm.
 Holy Tiger Follower / Token Beast 4 4 4 Rush.
 Crystalia Eve Follower / Token Crystalian 4 4 4 Shield Guardian Follower / Token Officer 1 1 1 Ward.
 Magical Pawn Follower / Token Chess 1 2 1 Megalorca Follower / Token Marine 2 2 2 Hellflame Dragon Follower / Token Wyrmkin 2 4 3 Rush.
+Gargantuan Ghost Follower / Token Departed 1 3 3 Ward.
+At the start of your main phase, banish this card.
+Serpent Follower / Token Demon 1 0 1 Bane.
+Goblin King Follower / Token Goblinoid 4 6 6 Ward.
+Puppet Follower / Token Puppetry 1 1 1 Rush.
+Ancient Artifact Follower / Token Supreme 1 3 1 Rush.
+Mystic Artifact Follower / Token Supreme 3 2 3 Ward.
+Draw a card.
+Celestial Shikigami Follower / Token Shikigami 4 4 5 Aura.
+Paper Shikigami Follower / Token Shikigami 2 2 2 Draw a card.
+Discard a card.
+One-Tailed Fox Follower / Token Yokai 2 1 3 Rush.
+Ward.
+Assembly Droid Follower / Token Machina 1 1 1 Image: Select an enemy follower on the field and deal it 5 damage.

-• Amulet / Token
+• Amulet Tokens